|

 from Revue de Vin de France.
 Nor will you find the wines tasted by the

 Guide Hachette crew.
-Roty doesn't submit his wines to these
+The Roty family doesn't submit wine to these

 people.